Claus Hansen

 Claus Hansen (died 8 February 1706) was Governor of the Danish West Indies from 19 February 1702 until his death.

-Hansen started his career in the West Indies as one of the soldiers brought by Jørgen Thormøhlen on the latters lesseeship in 1690.
+Hansen started his career in the West Indies as one of the soldiers brought by Jørgen Thormøhlen on the latter's lesseeship in 1690.
 He was promoted to ensign in 1692 by Governor Frans de la Vigne.

 In 1699 Hansen married Anna van Ockeren, the widow of Iver Jørgensen Dyppel, son of deceased Governor Jørgen Iversen Dyppel.
 She died the same year, leaving him the Dyppel fortune.